MMP (Medal Match Plus) Sanctioning

 - Submit Results Report

-The Tournament Director or sponsoring club must complete and submit a USAPA MMP Tournament Sanctioning Application at least 60 days prior to the scheduled event.
+The Tournament Director or sponsoring club must complete and submit a USAPA MMP Tournament Sanctioning Application at least 30 days prior to registration opening date.
 The USAPA Tournament Coordinator is responsible for approving or denying all sanctioning requests.

 Payment of Sanction Fee